Wrobelax/pytest_unittest_calculator/README.md

 ## **Project description**
 A simple Python calculator library written for pytest and unittest demonstration.
+The project utilizes TDD (test-driven development) and parametrization.

+_TDD_ - Originally, the calculator was written with utilization of simple functions yet due to needs for further testing it was rewritten in OOP.

 ### Features